 Maybe the question we should be asking is, are we writing too much code to get the required functionality?
 Can we get the same or more functionality whilst writing less code?
 Can we write simpler and less complex code?
 Or even better - can we do away with the code altogether?

 Let’s start by thinking about what we mean by functionality and code.

 What is the Traditional Solution Development approach?

-At the start of a new software project we try to determine the scope of what will need to be developed by attempting to define the requirements in the following areas:
+At the start of a new software project we try to determine the scope of what will be needed by attempting to define the requirements in the following areas:

-- The actual functionality that will be automated within the solution.
+- The functionality that will be automated within the solution

-To illustrate the typical solution development process, let’s consider a “simple” solution that will gather data for an insurance policy management system that will gather data for a quotation, rate, and issue an insurance policy.
+To illustrate the typical solution development process, let’s consider a “simple” solution for an insurance policy management system that will gather data for a quotation, determine the rate, and issue an insurance policy.
 For clarity, we might decide to break this solution into two micro-services: Insurance Policy and Quotation.

 Let us begin with Insurance Policy micro-service and the concept of the Policy itself – we will need a few attributes:

 We can define the names of the fields we need, indicate their data types and some validation rules…